jayjaykil05/docusaurus-VueHr/docs/finalpay.md

 id: finalpay
 title: Final Pay
 ---
+Final Pay is an employees final pay

-To Generate Pay, these are the steps to follow.
+To Generate Final Pay, these are the steps to follow.

 1. Login to Vue using Admin or HR account.